Creatine

 Is it better to take it before or after training?

-Does creatine replace a healthy diet?
+Does creatine replace a good diet?